mevimo/youbit/README.md

 A bpp of 1 means each pixel only has 2 states, 1 and 0, on and off, white and black.
 This means our greyscale pixels have a value of either 255 (white) or 0 (black).
 During decoding, YouBit treats anything 128 or more as a 1, and everything below 128 as a 0.
 This means YouTube's compression needs to change a pixel's value by at least 127 for it to become corrupt.

 Now consider a bpp of 2.
 Two bits have 4 possible states (00,01,10,11).
 So to represent 2 bits, our pixels need to have 4 possible states as well.
-Something like (0, 85,170,255).
+Something like (0,85,170,255).
 The distance between these is now smaller: a change of only 43 is now required to corrupt the pixel.
+Our video will be half the size, but easier to corrupt when YouTube re-encodes it during upload.
 <br><br>

 ## Why a framerate of 1?